digdilem/taskpony/readme.md

 ## The Name?
  - This software was written on Dartmoor in England.
 There is a Dartmoor Pony grazing outside of my window as I write this.
 Dartmoor Ponies are compact, tough and hard working.
 Also, cute.

+# Roadmap

+Some things for the future that may, or may not, be added.

+- Basic recurring tasks.
+Not entirely sure how this will manifest yet

 # Schema

 Database schema: Taskpony uses Sqlite for simplicity and a small footprint.